segment-boneyard/analytics-magento/Install.md

     System -> Configuration -> Analytics

-If this page returns a 404 (common during a manual install) logout and log back in to clear your cached Magento session
+If this page returns a 404 (common during a manual install) logout and log back in to clear your cached Magento session.